code-dot-org/code-dot-org/code-studio/README.md

 Tests are found in the [test](test) subdirectory.
 Use **`npm test`** to run [Mocha](https://mochajs.org/) tests with [Chai assertions](http://chaijs.com/api/assert/) and [Istanbul](https://github.com/gotwarlost/istanbul) coverage.

-To debug tests in the browser, add a `debugger` statement in the test you want to debug and call **`npm run debug`** from the shell.
+To debug tests in the browser, add a `debugger` statement in the test you want to debug and invoke **`npm run debug`** from the shell.
 This will launch the browser in the debugger at an initial breakpoint before any tests.
 Go to the source tab, hit run, and the debugger will stop inside your test.

 ## Code style